Ketari-G/Rainbow_Redstone/README.md

 - 1.21.2+: terrain.fsh used instead
 - 1.21.6+: a lot of changes to terrain.fsh
 - 1.21.11: terrain.fsh has been BORKED WTF, needs adapting :despair: - idk how lol (I tried)
+-
+- respackopts <1.21 doesnt have string support, only for 1.21+ (corresponds to rpo v13)